oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 During the review, you discover a user account with a CRITICAL potential risk rating.
 You need to understand why this account is considered risky and what privileges and access it has.

 Then, imagine that changes are made to the database:

-- The high-risk EVIL_RICH account is removed.
+- The high-risk `EVIL_RICH` account is removed.
-- A new user, JOE_SMITH, is created.
+- A new user, `JOE_SMITH`, is created.
-- JOE_SMITH is granted the PDB_DBA role.
+- `JOE_SMITH` is granted the `PDB_DBA` role.

 You will refresh the user assessment and compare it with the earlier assessment to determine what changed.

 The goal is not simply to find users.
-The goal is to answer a security question:
-How has database access changed, and did the change introduce a new potentially dangerous user?
+The goal is to answer a security question: How has database access changed, and did the change introduce a new potentially dangerous user?

 Estimated Time: 20 minutes